iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 {% endhighlight %}

-### Experiments
+### Experimental Analysis

-We borrowed some of the original data from the IPPO, MAPPO, and Noisy-MAPPO papers here.
-We reproduced these experiments and did some supplementary experiments:
+We reproduced some of the experimental results from the original IPPO, MAPPO, and Noisy-MAPPO papers, and borrowed the corresponding figures to use in our work.

 **Independent PPO (IPPO)**

+{% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/ippo.jpg" class="img-fluid" %}

 **Multi-Agent PPO (MAPPO)**

+{% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/mappo.jpg" class="img-fluid" %}

 **Noisy-MAPPO**

+{% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/noisy.jpg" class="img-fluid" %}

-From the code and experimental data, we can see that the centralized value function of MAPPO did not provide effective performance improvements.
+From the experimental results, we can see that the centralized value function of MAPPO did not provide effective performance improvements.
+Both MAPPO-FP and Noisy-MAPPO can be viewed as instances of IPPO, where the noise vector in Noisy-MAPPO is equivalent to a Gaussian distributed agent_id, while MAPPO-FP is simply IPPO with supplementary global information appended to the input of the value function.
 The independent value functions for each agent made the multi-agent learning more robust.

 ### Conjectures